mfkiwl/RPX-100-SDR/swagger/sdrangel/examples/Readme.md

 export FLASK_ENV=development
 flask run
 ```
 By default the server will listen on port 5000.
 It was used to conveniently test the reverse API but actually does not do much.
-It can serve as a base to implement more complex scenarios to control other devices or software or other instances of SDRangel.
+It can serve as a base to implement more complex scenarios to control other devices or software or other instances of rpx-100.

 <h2>rtlsdr_settings.py</h2>